Web Design and SEO: How to Optimize Your Website Design for Top Rankings

 Together, the two can have a tremendous impact on your company’s bottom line.
 That’s why, if you’re thinking about having a site designed or redesigned, it’s vital to know why website design and SEO are important — and what that means for your site.

 SEO web design matters because:

-- SEO can influence your web design: When you consider SEO best practices that relate to web design, like page speed optimization and site architecture, you’ll often find these factors directly influence how you design your site.
+When you consider SEO best practices that relate to web design, like page speed optimization, voice search, and site architecture, you’ll often find these factors directly influence how you design your site.
 Skip SEO, and you’ll struggle to rank where you want.